- Non-Research Specialties

 My personal research has given me skills in tracking migratory people, both between and within countries, and has exposed me to a wide range of record sets and types of research.
 Some of the record sets I especially enjoy using are school records, historical newspapers, court records, tax records, account books, notarial records, maps, and cemetery records, as well as using DNA test results as a complement to traditional research methods.

-Please note that the pandemic response in Massachusetts means that my research is currently limited to digitized materials.
+Please note that the pandemic response in Massachusetts means that my research is currently mostly limited to digitized materials, excepting NEHGS's Library which has reopened (to local members by appointment only) as of October 2020.
 I enjoy doing research both for non-local clients who need local help with some aspect of their own personal or professional genealogical or historical research project and clients who would like someone else to research their family.
 In addition to general genealogical and historical research, I can: retrieve records from numerous area repositories; compile gift books of photos & stories based on your research & family memorabilia; help you create a plan to better care for your private family archival materials; help you provide social history context for your research and/or take photographs of local historic sites; conduct oral history interviews; and other services.

-Boston area; Massachusetts; New England; England; Scotland; Dutch New York; Midwestern US
+Boston area; Massachusetts; New England; England; Scotland; Midwestern US

 - Bachelor of Arts, Oberlin College (Anthropology)

-- Please note that the pandemic response in Massachusetts means that my research is currently limited to digitized materials.
+- Please note that the pandemic response in Massachusetts means that my research is currently mostly limited to digitized materials, excepting NEHGS's Library which has reopened (to local members by appointment only) as of October 2020.
 Archive of Mount Auburn Cemetery, Cambridge, MA; Boston City Archives; Cambridge Historical Society, Cambridge, MA; Congregational Library; Massachusetts Historical Society; Massachusetts State Archives; Massachusetts State Library; Middlesex County Probate and Family Court, Cambridge, MA; MIT Museum; New England Historic Genealogical Society Library; Schlesinger Library at Radcliffe Institute; and additional archives and libraries

 - "Researching Enslaved and Recently Free Northerners," History Camp Boston in Boston, Massachusetts, on 26 March 2016; "Early Modern England and the Colonization of New England," History Camp Pioneer Valley in Holyoke, Massachusetts, on 30 July 2016.